Manhunt for Osama bin Laden: Bin Laden's whereabouts in the mid-2000s

 New information of bin Laden's location had been emerging since his death and the arrest of his wives.
 On the day of the 9/11 attacks, bin Laden was at the Khaldan terrorist training camp near Khost, which he left during the night with several Al Qaeda and Taliban operatives after sending his wives and children away across the Durand Line into Pakistan to hide out.
-Bin Laden arrived the following morning in Khandahar and lived in a Taliban-controlled safe house from September 12 to October 6, 2001.
+Bin Laden arrived the following morning in Kandahar and lived in a Taliban-controlled safe house from September 12 to October 6, 2001.
 Shortly after the US-led war in Afghanistan began, bin Laden traveled from Kandahar to Kabul where he lived in another Taliban safe house until November 12 when he was believed to have traveled to Jalalabad where he spent at least five days in another safe house.
-From Jalalabad, he traveled to the Tora Bora region in the White Mountains where he hid out from November 17 to December 12.
+From Jalalabad, he traveled to the Tora Bora region in the White Mountains where he hid out from November 17 to December 16.
 He is believed to have crossed the border into Pakistan sometime in January 2002 and spent time in various Al Qaeda safehouses in the Federally Administered Tribal Areas of Pakistan between January and April 2002.

 According to one of his wives, bin Laden was reunited with his family for the first time after the 9/11 attacks in the second half of 2002 in Peshawar, the capital city of the Tribal Areas, where they lived for five months in another safe house.
 After this, in September 2002, bin Laden took his family into the rural mountain areas of northwest Pakistan (and very notably, not in the tribal belt where main US attention was focused).
 First they stayed in the Shangla district in the Swat valley, where they stayed in two safe houses for eight to nine months.
 In May 2003, bin Laden and his family moved to Haripur, a small town close to Islamabad, where they stayed in a rented house for two years.
 In June 2005, bin Laden and his family moved to Abbottabad.